Anah: History

-Middle Bronze
+Middle Bronze Age

 The earliest references to Anah are probably found in letters of the period of Zimri-Lim of Mari.

 Under Hammurapi of Babylon the town was under Babylonian control, being included in the governorate of Sūḫu.
 Later, the town was under Assyrian rule.

 Iron Age

 At the beginning of the 8th century BC, Šamaš-rēša-uṣur and his son Ninurta-kudurrī-uṣur succeeded in creating an independent political entity, and called themselves "governors of Sūḫu and Mari".
 The land of Sūḫu occupied a quite extensive region on the Middle Euphrates, approximately from the area near Falluja in the southeast to the area of Ḫindanu (modern Tell Jabiriyah, near Al-Qa'im) in the northwest.
 Important evidence for this period was recovered during English and Iraqi salvage excavation campaigns at Sur Jurʿeh and on the island of ʿAna (Anah) in the early 1980s.

 Xenophon recorded that the army of Cyrus the Younger resupplied during a campaign in 401 BC at "Charmande" near the end of a 90-parasang march between Korsote and Pylae, which likely intends Anah.

-It was the site where the Roman emperor Julian first met opposition in his AD 363 expedition against the Sassanid Empire.
+Anatha was the site where the Roman emperor Julian first met opposition in his AD 363 expedition against the Sassanid Empire.
 He got possession of the place and relocated its inhabitants.

-Medieval and Ottoman Era
+Middle Ages

 In 657, during the Muslim conquest of Iraq, Ali's lieutenants Ziyad and Shureih were refused passage across the Euphrates at Anah.
 Later, in 1058, Anah was the place of exile of the caliph Qaim when al-Basasiri was in power.
 In the 14th century, Anah was the seat of the catholicos who served as primate over the Persian Christians.
 Throughout early Islamic rule, it was a prosperous trade town, well known for its date palms and gardens; in the 14th century, Mustafi wrote of the fame of its palm groves.
-Medieval Arab poets celebrated Anah's wine;
+Medieval Arab poets celebrated Anah's wine; Between the 14th and 17th centuries, Anah served as a headquarters for a host of regional Arab tribes.

+Ottoman rule

-Between the 14th and 17th centuries, Anah served as a headquarters for a host of regional Arab tribes.
-Starting around 1535, the town served as the de facto capital of the Abu Rish Bedouin emirs, whom the Ottomans appointed as governors of several sancaks (provinces) as well as çöl beyis or "desert emirs".
-In 1574, Leonhart Rauwolff found the town divided into two parts, the Turkish "so surrounded by the river that you cannot go into it but by boats" and the larger Arabian section along one of the banks.
+Starting around 1535, during the period of Ottoman Iraq, the town served as the de facto capital of the Abu Rish bedouin emirs, whom the Ottomans appointed as governors of several sancaks (provinces) as well as çöl beyis or "desert emirs".
+In 1574, Leonhart Rauwolff found the town divided into two parts, the Turkish "so surrounded by the river that you cannot go into it but by boats" and the larger Arab section along one of the banks.
 In 1610, Texeira said Anah lay on both banks of the river, with which Pietro Della Valle agreed.
 In that year, Della Valle found the Scot George Strachan resident at Anah, working as the physician to the emir and studying Arabic; he also found some "sun worshippers" (actually Alawites) still living there.
 Della Valle and Texeira called Anah the principal Arab town on the Euphrates, controlling a major route west from Baghdad and territory reaching Palmyra.